2019 Stay to Stay Weekends

 Browse the many different shops on Church Street Marketplace; the epicenter of shopping in Vermont.
 From restaurants with outside seating to winding your way around street performers between visiting one artisan shop after another, Church Street is a must-visit attraction during the weekend.
 Take a break at one of the many breweries, wineries, or distilleries in the area before you move onto a gallery, museum, or farmers market.

 To take full advantage of the many resources available to you throughout the weekend, we encourage you to connect with the community and business leaders you meet at the reception event and make plans with them for additional conversation and introductions.
 Also, scheduling a visit with a local realtor on Saturday and Sunday when employers and incubator spaces are closed, might be a good use of weekend time.

 Wrap up your weekend with a solid sense of the employment opportunities in the region.
 Monday morning is your chance to meet with employers in specific sectors and with business owners who can discuss what it’s like to work in the community.
-You can also sign up to meet with a local realtor, who can show you potential housing options, or to visit a co-maker or incubator space.
+You can also sign up to meet with a local realtor who can show you potential housing options, or to visit a co-working or maker space.